 Typical tyre problems that can hinder the performance of your car

-Tyre issues for any road user is no laughing matter.
-It not only drastically reduces the performance and efficiency of your car, but it can pose a serious risk to your safety and that of other road users.
+Tyre problems for any road user are no laughing matter.
+Damage to your car tyres not only reduces the performance and efficiency of your car, but it can pose a serious risk to your safety and that of other road users.

 Illegal tread depths

 If your telematics reveals that your car is struggling to achieve the miles per gallon (MPG) that it should, or your steering is incredibly light, it’s possible the tread depth of your tyres has diminished.
 The legal minimum tread depth per tyre is 1.6mm.

 The ‘20p test’ is the quickest and easiest way to determine if your tyre is above the legal limit.
 Push a 20p coin into the lowest tread depth of your tyre.
 If the outer edge of the coin remains visible it needs replacing immediately – or you’ll risk a £2,500 fine if the police catch you driving with illegal tyre tread.